Free Will in Ancient Thought

 Frede will argue that it is part of a late Stoic theory.

-Presumably because they thought it was true of human beings.
-But why did it occur to them to think that humans have free will?
+Why did the Stoics introduce the notion?
 Presumably they were tying to solve some problem and thought that the existence of free will was part of the solution.

 5. [T]his is not the view scholars took until fairly recently.
 They went on the assumption that the notion of a free will is an ordinary notion, part of the repertory of notions in terms of which the ordinary person thinks about things and in terms of which the ancient Greeks must have already been thinking all along.
 And on this assumption, of course, there is no place for the question of when the ancients first came to think of human beings as having a free will.